 5.A.6 Potential New Requirements needed to support the use case

-3GPP shall be able to support the following requirements, while one operator provides the user subscription from home operator, and another shared operator provide shared wireless connection:

-- 3GPP shall maintain the service continuity between 4/5G of Participating Operator and the Hosting RAN operator (e.g. IMS services).
+- 3GPP shall maintain the service continuity (e.g. for IMS services) for UEs moving between the 4G or 5G access network of a Participating Operator and the shared NG-RAN of a Hosting Operator.

-- 3GPP shall maintain the communication QoS for the voice and/or the SMS services negotiated between both the operators.
+- 3GPP shall maintain the communication QoS for voice and/or SMS services for UEs moving between a non-shared access network of a Participating Operator and the shared NG-RAN of a Hosting Operator.